2.

 The first grouping of tribes in the wilderness encampment would face East toward the rising sun (which was the general direction they were traveling in - Numbers 2:3).
 They would be the first to leave the camp.

-Next in line to leave would be the tribes on the South side, then the Levites who serviced the tabernacle, then those on the West and finally those facing north.
+Next in line to leave would be the tribes on the South side, then the Levites who serviced the Tabernacle, then those on the West and finally those facing north.

-The wilderness tents from the tribes of Judah, Issachar and Zebulun were placed together on the eastern side of the tabernacle and were collectively under Judah's banner.
+The wilderness tents from the tribes of Judah, Issachar and Zebulun were placed together on the eastern side of the Tabernacle and were collectively under Judah's banner.
 Judah, Issachar, and Zebulun were the three youngest sons of Jacob's (Israel's) wife Leah.

 Judah was chosen to lead this first set of Israelites out of their wilderness camp not only because it was the most numerous tribe of Jacob, but also because it was prophesied that the scepter of rule would never leave them (Genesis 49:10).
 Christ, in the New Testament, is called "the Lion of the tribe of Judah" (Revelation 5:5).
-The number of fighting men on this side of the camp totals 186,400.
+The number of fighting men on this side of the camp totaled 186,400.

 The Southern Grouping

-The tribal camps of Reuben, Simeon and Gad were placed together on the southern side of the tabernacle and were collectively under Reuben's banner.
+The tribal camps of Reuben, Simeon and Gad were placed together on the southern side of the Tabernacle and were collectively under Reuben's banner.
 Reuben, born through Leah, was the oldest son of all Jacob's children, with Simeon being the second oldest.
 Gad was born from Jacob and Leah's handmaid Zilpah.
 All together, they totaled 151,450 fighting men.

 The Western Grouping